TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-limits-quotas.md

 # Limits in Azure Cosmos DB

 The below recommended document provides an overview of the limits in the Azure Cosmos DB service.
+Most users are able to resolve their Limits case using the steps below.

 ## **Recommended Steps**